alpacanetworks/alpamon/README.md

 # Alpamon

-Alpamon is a server agent for Alpaca Infra Platform (AIP).
-Each server should have Alpamon installed to be controlled via AIP.
+Alpamon is a server agent for Alpaca Infra Platform.
+Each server should have Alpamon installed to be controlled via Alpacon.

-This document describes the procedures to install Alpamon in a development environment.
-This setup requires the Internet connection or proxy configuration.
+This guide outlines the step-by-step process for installing Alpamon within a development environment.
+The installation requires an active Internet connection or the appropriate configuration of a proxy server.

 ## Install system packages

 Alpamon runs on Python 3.4 or above.
 Python pip is required for package installation.
 This procedure assumes you are a standard user with `sudo` priviledge.
-Alpamon itself does not require root priviledge for development, but some of its features require `sudo`.
+Alpamon itself does not require root priviledge for the development, but some of its features require `sudo`.
 For full tests, it is recommended to use docker.

 ### Supported platforms